mayurwarungase11/devops-knowledge-hub/linux/linux-interview-questions.md

 **In simple words, deleting a file removes its directory entry first, and the actual data is deleted only when no hard links reference its inode.**

 ---

+# Q23.
+Scenario-Based Question – Accidentally Deleted a Configuration File

+**Difficulty:** 🟡 Intermediate

+**Interview Frequency:** ⭐⭐⭐⭐⭐

+**Concepts Covered:** File System, Absolute Path, Relative Path

+---

+## 👨‍💼 Interviewer

+Suppose you're connected to a production Linux server and accidentally delete an important configuration file.

+What would you do first?

+---

+## 👨‍💻 Candidate

+First, I would avoid making unnecessary changes to the server because the deleted data might still be recoverable.

+Then I'd check whether a backup or version control is available.
+If the configuration is managed using Git or a configuration management tool like Ansible, I'd restore it from there.

+If no backup exists, I'd follow the organization's recovery procedure instead of trying random commands directly on the production server.

+The first priority is to restore the service safely while minimizing downtime.

+---

+💡 **Why the interviewer asked this?**

+This question checks whether you think like a production engineer instead of trying risky commands on a live server.

+---